Laure Le Blanc

 There, Laure discovered that innovation arises at the interface between different fields of research such as physics and biology so that she decided to focus on fluid mechanics for health from microscale to blood vessels during a Master 2 at Ecole Polytechnique.

 What’s next?
-Laure has joined Institut Pasteur in 2019 for a PhD, co-advised by Guillaume Dumenil and Daria Bonazzi, in collaboration with Morgan in the MILE team at LAAS-CNRS, for his microfabrication and mechanobiology expertise.
+Laure has joined Institut Pasteur in 2019 for a PhD, co-advised by Guillaume Dumenil and Daria Bonazzi, in collaboration with Morgan at LAAS-CNRS, for his microfabrication and mechanobiology expertise.
 Laure’s main goal is now to decipher the impact of bacterial confinement on the progression of vascular infections using state-of-the-art microfluidics, genetic tools, and last-generation microscopy.